 Laying out all the moving parts of your business means you can be as accurate as possible, at least in the short term, but the downside is it can take time, in fact, quite a lot of time compared with the top-down method.
 But the time spent is often worth the effort!

-Let’s roundup this introduction to the two most common forecasting methods.
+Let’s roundup this introduction to the two most common financial forecasting methods.

 The top-down method works by carrying out market research.
 Assessing market size, customer traits, and finally estimating a percentage of that market you’ll be able to capture.